 The Bottom Line

-This way, you can motivate them to work hard and you can improve efficiency, which is beneficial for their career growth.
+This way, you can motivate them to work hard and improve efficiency, which is beneficial for their career growth.

 How Can You Motive Employees?